ionic-team/ionic-framework/core/src/foundations/README.md

 The Ionic Design Tokens come from the [outsystems-design-tokens repo](https://github.com/OutSystems/outsystems-design-tokens).

-Using the [outsystems-design-tokens package](https://www.npmjs.com/package/outsystems-design-tokens), we use its `npx run build.tokens` to pass our configuration file, that will generate 2 files inside `core/src/foundations`:
+Using the [outsystems-design-tokens package](https://www.npmjs.com/package/outsystems-design-tokens), we use its `npx run build.tokens` to pass our configuration file, that will generate one file inside `core/src/foundations`:

 - `ionic.vars.scss` - SCSS variables, based on the native ones, that are used internally on all CSS/SCSS code.
-- `ionic.utility.scss` - list of utility classes based on each Design Token.

 This refers, more or less, to what's known as System Tokens, which are decisions that systematize the design language for a specific theme or context.